aspose-html/aspose-html-reference-tutorials/content/english/net/advanced-features/environment-configuration/_index.md

 1. Visual Studio: Make sure you have Visual Studio installed on your development machine.
 Aspose.HTML for .NET is designed to work seamlessly with Visual Studio.

-2. Aspose.HTML for .NET: You can download the Aspose.HTML for .NET library from the official website.
+2. Aspose.HTML for .NET: You can download the Aspose.HTML for .NET library from the website.
 Use the following link to access the download page: [Download Aspose.HTML for .NET](https://releases.aspose.com/html/net/).

 3. Installation and License: After downloading the library, follow the installation instructions provided in the documentation.
 You may also need a valid license to use some of the advanced features.
-You can obtain a license from the official Aspose website: [Purchase Aspose.HTML License](https://purchase.aspose.com/buy).
+You can obtain a license from the Aspose website: [Purchase Aspose.HTML License](https://purchase.aspose.com/buy).

 4. Free Trial: If you want to try out Aspose.HTML before purchasing a license, you can get a free trial version from this link: [Aspose.HTML Free Trial](https://releases.aspose.com/).